csbg/SplineOmics/README.md

     -v $(pwd)/input:/home/rstudio/input \
     -v $(pwd)/output:/home/rstudio/output \
     -p 8888:8787 \
-    -e PASSWORD=password \
+    -e PASSWORD=123 \
     --name splineomics \
     thomasrauter/splineomics:0.1.0
 ```

 Once the container is running, open a web browser and navigate to
 <http://localhost:8888>.
 Use rstudio as the username and the password
-you set with the -e PASSWORD=password option.
+you set with the -e PASSWORD=123 option.

 As long as the container is running, you can work on that localhost page
 with RStudio, where also the `SplineOmics` package is installed.
 The dir